This page is Archived

 If this is the case, pick a classic car insurance policy that includes 'salvage retention' – not all do, and while many will include it for a small fee, plenty will include it as standard.

-6. Modifications push up premiums (but not like they do for an ordinary car)
+Modifications push up premiums (but not like they do for normal cars)

 As with standard car insurance, you need to tell the insurer about any modifications, whether for cosmetic, performance or safety reasons.
 Given their age, many classic cars will have undergone alterations to be roadworthy.
 Generally, the most common mods include: